gorkemaydogmus/newyork-taxi-analysis/README.md

 - **Zero `total_amount` Values**: Removed these entries because zero values were misleading and did not contribute to the project objectives.

 - **Excessively High `total_amount` Values**: Filtered out values higher than $200.
-Given that the average `total_amount` was approximately $15, values exceeding $200 were deemed unrealistic.
+Given that the average `total_amount` was approximately $15, values exceeding $200 were unrealistic.
 A total of 1,166 data points with `total_amount` above $200 were removed.
-This removal was deemed acceptable due to the relatively small proportion of these data points in a dataset of 7,696,617 points.
+This removal was acceptable due to the relatively small proportion of these data points in a dataset of 7,696,617 points.

 ## Original Features
 List of features that can be used for model development that came with the original data.